AI-ready Documentation

 For each article on the audit list, run a four-point accuracy check against the live product.

 • Feature names are current.
 Buttons, menu items, page titles, and feature names get renamed constantly.
-The article that says "click Save" when the button now says "Apply Changes" is wrong in a way that breaks both human and AI retrieval.
+The article that says "click Save" when the button now says "Apply Changes" is wrong in a way that breaks both human reading and AI retrieval.

 • Edge cases still exist.
 Articles often describe edge cases or error states that were refactored out of the product.
 If the article explains how to recover from an error that can no longer occur, it is not just inaccurate.
 It teaches customers to expect problems that no longer exist.